elastic/eck-diagnostics/README.md

 * PersistentVolumeClaim
 * Endpoint

-In addition the ECK related custom resources are included in those namespaces as well:
+The ECK related custom resources are included in those namespaces as well:
 * Agent
 * ApmServer
 * ElasticMapsServer